MustafaIsmaill/gps_road_estimation/README.md

 ### 2.1 Subscribed Topics:

-/ada/odometry_fusion_ekf (nav_msgs/Odometry.msg).
-Note: if you want to change the name of this topic you can go to the file `/gps_road_estimation/params/odom_estimation.yaml` and change the "pub_topic" parameter value.
+/ada/odometry_fusion_ekf (nav_msgs/Odometry.msg) is the default topic name, if you want to change it go to the file `/gps_road_estimation/params/road_estimation.yaml` and change the "pub_topic" parameter value.

-### 2.2 Published Topics:
+## 3 Published Topics:

-1. /ada/odometry_fusion_projected (nav_msgs/Odometry.msg).
-Note: if you want to change the name of this topic you can go to the file `/gps_road_estimation/params/fix_estimation.yaml` and change the "pp_pub_topic" parameter value.
+1. /ada/projected_odometry (nav_msgs/Odometry.msg).
 2. /ada/goal_status (actionlib_msgs/GoalStatusArray.msg).
-The goal status array msg has a goal for each way point in the path msg and the status of each goal indicates if the goal has been reached or not.
+The goal status array msg has a goal for each way point in the path msg (excluding the first point which is the vehicle's start position), and the status of each goal indicates if the goal has been reached or not.

 ## ROS Dependencies: